Now's the Time to Start Planning Your Summer Trips ... for 2023

 The seat you want is most likely to be available many, many months ahead of time if you’re planning to book with points and miles.

-When you’re booking almost a year out, that incredible treehouse-style Airbnb, that hotel suite, or that glamping tent you’ve been eyeing are all still available.
+When you're booking almost a year out, that incredible treehouse-style Airbnb, swanky hotel suite, or glamping tent you've been eyeing are all still available.

-Like the business or first class airplane seat you wanted to get first dibs on, the same goes for hotel and lodging availability.
-You’re getting first pick if you book far in advance.
+Like the business or first class airplane seat you wanted first dibs on, the same goes for hotel and lodging availability.
+If you book far in advance, you're more likely to get your first pick.

 This is especially useful for Airbnbs.
-One-plus year out, the map of Airbnbs in almost every city is going to be full of options, including all of the best ones.
-Plus, many Airbnb hosts offer early bird discounts to try and get their homes locked in way ahead of time – and more and more offer generous Airbnb cancellation policies that allow you to lock something in now and cancel free later on, if plans change.
+A year (or more!) out, the map of Airbnbs in almost every city is going to be full of options, including the best ones.
+Plus, many Airbnb hosts offer early bird discounts to try and get their homes locked in way ahead of time – and more and more offer generous Airbnb cancellation policies that allow you to lock something in now and cancel free later on if plans change.
 It helps you book a cheaper rate and gives them a little cost certainty.

-But in the weeks of early summer 2023 … you can have any day (or days) you want!
+The prices are lower and the dates of availability are wide open.
+You can have almost any day (or days) you want!

-The logistical reasons to book your 2023 summer travel are obvious.
-You’re getting first bite at the best flight deals, the best award space, and the best hotel availability, too.
+The logistical reasons to book your 2024 summer travel are obvious.
+You're getting first shot at the best flight deals, the best award space, and the best hotel availability, too.

 airport departure board with Europe flights